Combat Stress with These 21 Nutritious Foods: A Delicious Solution

 Omega-3s to the Rescue

 Omega-3 fatty acids have anti-inflammatory properties that may reduce the impact of stress hormones like cortisol.
-Find them in walnuts, flaxseed, salmon, canned tuna, and other easy-to-eat sources.
+Find them in:

 Magnesium and Zinc Noms